sffjunkie/astral/src/doc/index.rst

     The time in the evening when the sun is a specific number of degrees below the horizon.

+Daylight
+   The time when the sun is up i.e. between sunrise and sunset

+Night
+   The time between astronomical dusk of one day and astronomical dawn of the next

 Time At Elevation
    the time when the sun is at a specific elevation for either a rising or a setting sun.